 - Gradually adding sugar (leaving about ¼ to add to the yolks) while beating with your hand mixer until whites become soft peak.

-- Measure and sift flour and cornstarch to yolks bowl while whisking in one direction until fully mix.
+- Measure and sift flour and cornstarch to yolks bowl while whisking in one direction until full mix.
 Stir in the butter/matcha mixture as well.

 - Add remaining white meringue into yolk mixture, carefully folding-mix to combine them without breaking all the aeration.